Sample-based detectability and moving horizon state estimation of continuous-time systems

-This condition, for example, may not be satisfied if the measurement instances are arbitrarily close to each other. \begin{thm} Consider a set $K$ as in Definition~\ref{def:K} with the number of measurements in $K_1 \cap [t-T,t]$ being less than or equal to some finite $\kappa(T)\in \mathbb{R}_{>0}$ for any $T\in \mathbb{R}_{>0}$ and all $t>T$.
-If there exist some finite $T$ and some $\bar{\sigma}>0$ such that the sample-based observability matrix with time indices in the set $K_1 \cap [t-T,t]$ has full column rank and satisfies $\sigma_{\mathrm{min}}(O_{\mathrm{s}}(A,C)e^{-A(t-T)})\geq\bar{\sigma}$ for all $t\geq T$, then system (\ref{eq:syslin}) is sample-based exponentially \iioss with respect to $K$. \end{thm} \begin{pf} Since the sample-based observability matrix has full column rank, the system is sample-based observable, and therefore also observable.
-This in turn implies by Theorem~\ref{thm:detect} that the system is exponentially \iioss.
-Moreover, Assumption~\ref{ass:f} is always satisfied for linear systems.
-Thus, it only remains to be shown that condition (\ref{eq:suffcond}) in Theorem~\ref{thm:sufcond} holds with linear functions, implying sample-based exponential \iioss by Remark~\ref{rem:sufconlin}.
-Consider the output difference at some time $t=\vartheta T+l$ with $\vartheta\in \mathbb{I}_{>0}$ and $l \in \mathbb{R}_{\geq 0}$
+This condition, for example, may not be satisfied if the measurement instances are arbitrarily close to each other.

+For instance, consider $n$ measurement instances of a single-output system that yield a full rank sample-based observability matrix.
+Clearly, the smallest singular value of $O_{\text{s}}(A,C)$ is arbitrarily close to zero if any two consecutive measurement times, $t_i$ and $t_{i+1}$, become arbitrarily close.